mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-03"></a>
 [Back to top](#top)
 ## CA-03 -- Rep. John Garamendi (D) -- [Wikipedia](https://en.wikipedia.org/wiki/CA-03)
-## Committees
-John Garamendi is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this district has received:<b> $12,665,558 </b>in SC HEP grants.
 ```